 - Separation anxiety

 Of course, the human version of anti-anxiety medications is accessible for dogs as well.
-Moreover, researchers are hailing CBD as a natural anxiety-management drug with no harmful side effects.
+However, researchers are hailing CBD as a natural anxiety-management drug with no harmful side effects.

 As our dogs become older, they lose interest in the activities they used to like.
-A dog in pain may find that daily walks and a swim in the pool are too much for them to endure.
+A dog experiencing discomfort may find daily walks and swimming in the pool too much to handle.
 It's sad to see the process unfold because we all want to keep our pets mobile for as long as possible.

-Dog CBD oil may aid your older dog's movement by addressing pain and inflammation.
-In one dog research, 2mg of CBD administered twice a day enhanced movement in dogs with osteoarthritis.
+CBD oil may aid your older dog's movement by addressing aches and inflammation.
+In one study involving dogs, 2mg of CBD administered twice a day significantly improved movement in dogs with osteoarthritis.

 Managing Hip Dysplasia Symptoms

 Another typical joint problem starting in puppyhood is hip dysplasia.
-Similar to arthritis, hip dysplasia is characterized by joint pain and inflammation.
+Similar to arthritis, hip dysplasia is characterized by joint ache and inflammation.

 - Reluctance to get up from a sleeping or sitting position